 Fred Dowling was a great pioneer of modern trade unionism who devoted his life to fighting for social justice and equality for all.
 For nearly 30 years, Fred guided and directed the United Packinghouse Workers union in Canada, and is particularly remembered for his work in political action and education.
 He encouraged union members to involve themselves in the political process and to work towards the election of governments supporting the interests of the working class.

 Roméo Mathieu – 1917-1989

 Roméo Mathieu’s example helped form the cornerstone on which our union is built.
 His leadership as Director of the Canadian Food and Allied Workers (Amalgamated Meat Cutters and Butcher Workmen of America) was a vital factor in making possible the merger that created the UFCW in 1979.
 It was the eternal need to bring union representation to unorganized workers, as well as the quest for unity and solidarity in the labour movement, that were the driving force of Brother Mathieu’s long and illustrious career.

 Each year, eighteen scholarships of one thousand ($1000.00) dollars each are made available.
 They are awarded to UFCW members in Canada, or to the children of UFCW members in Canada, who are attending full-time undergraduate studies at a Canadian university, college or other recognized post-secondary educational institution.

-Applications and rules in PDF format may be obtained online at both www.ufcw.ca as well as below, but online or email applications will not be accepted.
+Applications and rules may be obtained online at both www.ufcw.ca as well as below.

 UFCW Canada has also expanded the borders of opportunity through an empowering scholarship program for the families of temporary workers.
 In 2014, the UFCW Canada Migrant Workers Scholarship Program will award 20 scholarships of $500 each for the children, grandchildren, sisters, brothers, nieces, or nephews of migrant workers in Canada.